-As of January 23, 2023, we directly or indirectly own (e.g. through a license with CLS), through our wholly-owned subsidiaries, Hesperix and Xenetic U.K., and Xenetic U.K.'s wholly-owned subsidiaries, Lipoxen, XTI and SymbioTec, more than 170 U.S. and international patents and pending patent applications that cover various aspects of our technologies.
-This number includes patents and patent applications that we have acquired or filed covering various aspects of our DNase and XCART platform technology, including all rights throughout the world in and to patents and patent applications related to "Articles And Methods Directed To Personalized Therapy Of Cancer," and our PolyXen platform technology covering polysialylation and advanced polymer conjugate technologies, respectively, as well as our other product candidates.
-More specifically, our patents and patent applications cover cancer treatments, method of use, polymer architecture, drug conjugates, formulations, methods of manufacturing polymers and polymer conjugates.
+As of February 15, 2024, we directly or indirectly own (e.g. through a license with CLS), through our wholly-owned subsidiaries, Hesperix and Xenetic U.K., and Xenetic U.K.'s wholly-owned subsidiaries, Lipoxen, XTI and SymbioTec, more than 170 U.S. and international patents and pending patent applications that cover various aspects of our technologies.
+This number includes patents and patent applications that we have acquired or filed covering various aspects of our XDNASE and XCART platform technology, including all rights throughout the world in and to patents and patent applications related to "Articles And Methods Directed To Personalized Therapy Of Cancer," and our PolyXen platform technology covering polysialylation and advanced polymer conjugate technologies, respectively, as well as our other product candidates.
+More specifically, our patents and patent applications cover cancer treatments, method of use, polymer architecture, drug conjugates, formulations, methods of manufacturing polymers and polymer conjugates along with methods of administering polymer conjugates.

 We have received patent protection for certain therapeutics that use our PolyXen technology linking the specific therapeutic to a PSA.
-These include, but are not limited to, PSA-EPO, PSA-insulin and PSA-insulin like protein, a next generation Factor VIII protein product candidate SHP656 (PSA-rFVIII), PSA-DNase I and PSA-granulocyte colony stimulating factor (PSA-GCSF).
-Further patents cover methods to prepare proteins that are linked to a PSA.
+These include, but are not limited to, PSA-EPO, PSA-insulin and PSA-insulin like protein, a next generation Factor VIII protein product candidate SHP656 (PSA-FVIII), PSA-DNase I and PSA-granulocyte colony stimulating factor (PSA-GCSF).
+Further patents cover methods to prepare proteins that are linked to a PSA as well as covering PSA linkages.
 These method patents include those that link a PSA to a protein in a high pH solution as well as patents that use a process for producing an aldehyde derivative of a sialic acid through the opening and oxidation of a sialic acid unit.
 For instance, we have patent protection for a PSA linkage that can be at the N-terminus.